JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

     In the literature that this package is partially based on, the convention for the distance-based losses is ``target - output`` (see [STEINWART2008]_ p.
 38).
-    We chose to diverge from this definition because that would cause the the sign of the derivative to flip.
+    We chose to diverge from this definition because it would force a difference between the results for the unary and the binary version of the derivative.

 Losses for Classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Margin-base losses are supervised losses where the values of
+Margin-based losses are supervised losses where the values of the
-the targets are restricted to be in {-1, 1}, and which can be
+targets are restricted to be in :math:`\{1,-1\}`, and which can
-expressed as a univariate function ``output * target``.
+be expressed as a univariate function ``output * target``.

 .. code-block:: julia